2002–03 Sacramento Kings season

-The 2002–03 Sacramento Kings season was the Kings' 54th season in the National Basketball Association, and 18th season in Sacramento.
+The 2002–03 Sacramento Kings season was the 54th season for the Sacramento Kings in the National Basketball Association, and their 18th season in Sacramento, California.
 The Kings were coming off their controversial Western Conference Finals defeat to the Los Angeles Lakers, who won the series in seven games.
-During the off-season, the Kings signed free agent Keon Clark, and later on in December signed Jim Jackson.
-Throughout the season, none of the Kings' players played a full season via suspension or injury, but they still managed to hold a successful 34–17 record at the All-Star break, and post a 59–23 record, two games less than their previous output in which they went 61–21, thus repeating as Pacific Division Champions once again.
+During the off-season, the Kings signed free agents Keon Clark and Damon Jones, and later on in December signed Jim Jackson.

-Chris Webber averaged 23.0 points, 10.5 rebounds, 5.4 assists, 1.6 steals and 1.3 blocks per game, and was named to the All-NBA Second Team, while Peja Stojaković averaged 19.2 points and 5.5 rebounds per game, and Mike Bibby provided the team with 15.9 points and 5.2 assists per game, but only played 55 games due to a foot injury.
-In addition, Bobby Jackson contributed 15.2 points per game in 59 games, starting in 26 of them, and was named Sixth Man of the Year, while Vlade Divac provided with 9.9 points, 7.2 rebounds and 1.3 blocks per game, and Doug Christie contributed 9.4 points, 4.7 assists and 2.3 steals per game, and was named to the NBA All-Defensive First Team.
-Webber and Stojaković were both voted to play in the 2003 NBA All-Star Game in Atlanta.
-However, this time, Stojakovic was the only team representative as Webber was forced to withdraw due to a sprained ankle.
-Head coach Rick Adelman was selected to coach the Western Conference All-Stars.
-Webber also finished in tenth place in Most Valuable Player voting, while Christie finished in fifth place in Defensive Player of the Year voting.
+After a 6–4 start to the regular season, the Kings won 12 of their next 13 games, while posting two six-game winning streaks in November and December, and later on held a 34–17 record at the All-Star break.
+The team posted another six-game winning streak in March, and won 13 of their final 15 games of the season.
+The Kings finished in first place in the Pacific Division with a 59–23 record, and earned the second seed in the Western Conference; the team qualified for the NBA playoffs for the fifth consecutive year.

-After easily dispatching the Utah Jazz in five games in the Western Conference First Round, the team started to look like a title contender, but in Game 2 against the Dallas Mavericks in the Western Conference Semi-finals, their title hopes took a serious blow when Webber was lost to a season-ending knee injury.
-Webber's knee required microfracture surgery following the season.
-Without him, the Kings lost the series in seven games.
-Following the season, Hedo Türkoğlu was traded to the San Antonio Spurs, while Scot Pollard was traded to the Indiana Pacers, Clark was dealt to the Utah Jazz, and Jackson signed as a free agent with the Houston Rockets.
+Chris Webber averaged 23.0 points, 10.5 rebounds, 5.4 assists, 1.6 steals and 1.3 blocks per game, and was named to the All-NBA Second Team, while Peja Stojaković averaged 19.2 points and 5.5 rebounds per game, and led the Kings with 155 three-point field goals, and Mike Bibby provided the team with 15.9 points, 5.2 assists and 1.3 steals per game, but only played 55 games due to a foot injury.
+In addition, Bobby Jackson contributed 15.2 points per game in 59 games, starting in 26 of them, and was named the NBA Sixth Man of the Year, while Vlade Divac provided with 9.9 points, 7.2 rebounds and 1.3 blocks per game, and Doug Christie contributed 9.4 points, 4.7 assists and 2.3 steals per game, and was named to the NBA All-Defensive First Team.
+Off the bench, Jim Jackson averaged 7.7 points and 4.2 rebounds per game, while Clark provided with 6.7 points, 5.6 rebounds and 1.2 blocks per game, and Hedo Türkoğlu contributed 6.7 points per game.